aptech/docs/docs/plotbox.rst

     :param y: Each column represents the set of *y* values for an individual percentiles box symbol.
     :type y: NxM matrix

+    :param df_groups: A categorical dataframe vector.
+The *y* variable will be split by the categories in *df_groups* to create the boxes to graph.
+    :type df_groups: Nx1 categorical dataframe variable

     :param df: name of the dataframe in memory.
     :type df: dataframe